mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Changelog ==

+= Version 0.32 =
+* New option to control Bcc to blog admin when using email notification.
+By default this option is enabled to allow plugin to behave as it has in prior versions.
+* Fixed bug in processing default plugin settings which are on by default.
+New options which are on by default were not recognized.
+* Fixed activation bug which didn't set all of the default settings correctly.

 = Version 0.31 =
 * Separation of rendering and processing of the Google Form to better work with sites that make multiple calls to `do_shortcode()`.